K'Andre Miller: New York Rangers (2021–2025)

 Although Rangers coach David Quinn had previously announced that Tony DeAngelo would be paired with Jacob Trouba, New York's highest-paid defenseman, Miller impressed enough in training camp that, in addition to making the Rangers' opening-night roster for the 2020–21 season, he was promoted to Trouba's pair.
 His first NHL point came in his fourth game, an assist in a 4–3 loss against the Pittsburgh Penguins on January 22, 2021.
 His first goal came four days later, when he pushed one past Linus Ullmark in a 3–2 loss to the Buffalo Sabres.
 Playing on the second defensive pair with Trouba, Miller quickly became a staple in the Rangers roster, logging over 20 minutes of ice time per game and contributing on both the power play and penalty kill units.
-Although the Rangers struggled in the NHL's difficult East Division and missed the 2021 Stanley Cup playoffs, Miller, Alexis Lafreniere, and Kaapo Kakko anchored a core of players aged 22 or younger who sportswriters saw as capable of leading the team through future seasons.
+Although the Rangers struggled in the NHL's difficult East Division and missed the 2021 Stanley Cup playoffs, Miller, Alexis Lafrenière, and Kaapo Kakko anchored a core of players aged 22 or younger who sportswriters saw as capable of leading the team through future seasons.
 He finished the season with five goals and 12 points in 53 games while averaging 21 minutes and 7 seconds of ice time per game and was named to the NHL All-Rookie Team for 2021.